bkpree/seamateai/README.md

 Potential future improvements include:

+* Integrating additional official airport data sources for more comprehensive and real-time information.
-*    Expanding airport service coverage
+* Expanding airport service and facility coverage.
-*    Adding more real-time airport information
+* Adding indoor wayfinding and navigation capabilities.
-*    Supporting additional Southeast Asian languages
+* Supporting additional languages and accessibility features.
-*    Integrating more personalised passenger assistance
+* Integrating more personalised passenger assistance.
-*    Adding richer visual responses for flight and transport information
+* Adding richer visual responses for flight, transport, and wayfinding information.
+* Adding monitoring and evaluation metrics to measure reductions in routine service enquiries and passenger satisfaction.